Posted by Andrew Nellist, Partner

 A couple’s reasons for preferring a civil partnership over marriage may be varied.
 For most it may be because of the religious element to the constitution of a marriage even though marriages need not now be a religious ceremony.

-The couple in this story are reported as saying that they do intend to marry at some future date but they saw the benefits of first entering into a civil partnership, which are the same as entering into a marriage.
+The couple in this case are reported as saying that they do intend to marry at some future date but they saw the benefits of first entering into a civil partnership, which are the same as entering into a marriage.
 There are many benefits some of which are listed below:

 1. A civil partner does not have automatic parental rights over their partner’s children but has a general duty to safeguard the health and welfare of children under 16 who live in the household.
 If a child is conceived by donor insemination or fertility treatment on or after 6 April 2009, a civil partner can be the second legal parent and have automatic parental responsibilities and rights towards the child.
 Civil partners can adopt a child together.